RoseTeam/Futurakart/docs/Tutorial_base.md

 If you have any trouble while launching some modules, please revisit the installation part.

 To open `futurakart` location and `source` fast, you can use the alias `fkart`.
-See 'setup_all.bash' paragraphe in 'Useful tools' from [here](./README.md) to learn more about.
+See 'setup_all.bash' paragraph in 'Useful tools' from [here](./README.md) to learn more about.

 **Before proceeding make sure that you have flashed the latest firmware on the Nucleo card and has the latest `futurakart` package**